iBelieve/aeropi-rs/README.md

 * arm-linux-gnueabihf gcc cross-compiler (arm-linux-gnueabihf-gcc on the AUR for Arch Linux)
 * Raspbian Stretch Lite

+### Hardware Setup

+Status LED: negative to ground, positive to 220 Ohm resistor to GPIO 17

 ### Setup

 Set up a new microSD card with Raspbian:

     ./scripts/raspbian.sh <SDCARD-DEV>

+Configure using ansible after booting:

+    make config

 Log in via ssh after booting: